Something to Think About...

-The main reason why these functional disabilities are more useful when considering web accessibility is that they are more directly related to the concerns of Web developers.
+The main reason why these functional disabilities are more useful when considering web accessibility is that they are more directly related to the concerns of web developers.
 Telling a developer that some people have autism is not very meaningful unless the developer knows what kinds of barriers a person with autism might face on his or her web site.
-On the other hand, telling a developer that some people have difficulties comprehending math provides the developer with a framework for addressing this type of audience.
+On the other hand, telling a developer that some people have difficulties comprehending math provides the developer with a framework for addressing the needs of this type of audience.

 Additionally, clinical diagnoses are not mutually exclusive in terms of what difficulties the people face.
 There is often considerable overlap of functional disabilities within clinical diagnoses.
 A person with memory deficits may also have difficulty with attention or problem-solving, for example.
 This kind of overlap fits within a medical model, but is not particularly helpful to web developers, who simply need to know what the person can or cannot do.

 Memory refers to the ability of a user to recall what they have learned over time.
 A common model for explaining memory involves the concepts of working (i.e., immediate) memory, short-term memory, and long-term memory.
-Meaningful information is typically moved up the chain from immediate to short-term into long-term memory stores.
 Some individuals with cognitive disabilities have difficulties with one, two, or all three of these memory types.
-The more meaningful content is to the needs of the user, the greater the chances that it will be moved into functional memory storage in the brain.
 Some users may have memory difficulties that impair their ability to remember how they got to content.
 Consider a complex form that displays multiple error messages at the top of the form when submitted.
 It may be very difficult for the user to remember multiple errors, or perhaps may even forget the error information before they are even able to address that error.

 Some individuals with cognitive disabilities have a difficult time solving problems as they arise.
 In many instances, their resilience can be low and the resulting frustration is such that they choose to leave the site and not persist to solve the problem.
 One example of this would be the presence of a 404 error from a bad link, or a link that does not take them where they thought they were going.

 There are many individuals that have difficulty with focusing their attention to the task at hand.
-Distractions such as scrolling text and blinking icons can make the web environment difficult.
-Even for typical users the presence of blinking and scrolling items or multiple pop-ups can be irritating.
+Distractions such as scrolling text, blinking icons, and pop-up windows can make the web environment difficult or even impossible.
+Even for typical users, such things can be irritating.
 Good design principles would limit these instances to only that which is necessary to convey the content.

 Reading, Linguistic, and Verbal Comprehension

 Some individuals have difficulties understanding text.
 These difficulties may be mild or severe, ranging from minor challenges to a complete inability to read any text.
 It would be unreasonable to expect web developers to accommodate the entire range of reading abilities.
 The difference between non-readers and genius readers is simply too vast.
-It is reasonable, however, to expect developers to write as simply and clearly as possible, taking into account the primary audience and including those who may have difficulty with some of the content.
+It is reasonable, however, to expect developers to write as simply and clearly as is feasible, taking into account the primary audience and including those who may have difficulty with some of the content.
 After all, an estimated 15-20% of the population, including many of the brightest minds of recent generations such as Albert Einstein, Thomas Edison, and Henry Ford, has some sort of language or text comprehension difficulty.